 Also over the Summer, I enjoyed working with Barley and Chippie Lee, two siblings who were suffering from intense aggressive sibling rivalry.
 They erupted into a very tenacious fight during our first training session and it was obvious that Barley was over reacting in a big way to any perceived transgression on the part of Chippie Lee.
 I taught them and their Guardian proper obedience– effectively setting up their Guardian as a strong leader.
 Today these two are happily living together with no more sibling aggression.

-In the Fall I started my Residency Training Courses.
+In the Fall I trained Jack in my Residency Training Course.
 My Residency dogs are guests in my home where I can really focus on teaching house manners.
 Each guest goes for walks and is trained daily.
 I really enjoy taking Residency Guests on field trips.
 Sunny Point Cafe, Hickory Nut Gap Farms, French Broad River Park, and downtown Asheville have all been destinations.
 Asheville has a new and amazingly effective training option.
 This program offers incredible results and is so fun for your dog!

 In 2012 Kabler apprentice Kim Turley has also been progressing in her training knowledge and ability.
 I have been so excited to see Kim’s confidence grow as she becomes a skilled trainer and instructor.
 Watching her learn to train has brought back many memories of my own experiences as a young trainer and my desire to discover the best techniques and methods for teaching canines.
 I am so proud of Kim and am looking forward to seeing my apprentices continued progression in 2013.